ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/python-packages.md

 ## Using Poetry

-Once you have installed Poetry, you should complete a tutorial called [Building a Package](https://typer.tiangolo.com/tutorial/package/) where you can learn how to use Poetry to create a command-line application using the [Typer](https://typer.tiangolo.com/) package for creating a Python program with a command-line interface!
+Once you have installed Poetry, you should complete a tutorial called [Building a Package](https://typer.tiangolo.com/tutorial/package/) where you can learn how to leverage Poetry to create a command-line application with the [Typer](https://typer.tiangolo.com/) package!
 It is worth noting that this tutorial will ask you to write Python source code.
 If you are not yet familiar with the Python programming language you can copy and paste the code from the tutorial to the appropriate file that you are editing with VS Code.
-That is, if you are getting started as a proactive Python programmer you should focus on learning how to use Poetry and consider less on learning the Python language.
+That is, if you are getting started as a proactive Python programmer you should focus on learning how to use Poetry and concentrate less on learning the Python language.
 As you complete the tutorial, make sure that you consider the following commands in Poetry:

 * `poetry new`: creates a new Poetry project
 * `poetry add`: adds a new dependency to a Poetry project